tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 won't delve into the details of the WGSL syntax, as it falls beyond the scope of this guide, we still provide the implementation below for readers who are curious.
-The actual matmul, add and relu computations are found at the end, after an extensive overhead whose use is to correctly map each thread to the data it is responsible of, with support for batches.
+The actual matmul, add and relu computations are found at the end, after an extensive overhead whose use is to correctly map each compute unit to the data it is responsible of, with support for batches.

 ```wgsl, ignore
 @group(0)